 - Measure employee engagement and improve it

-- We just need to treat our employees like customers.
+- We just need to treat our employees like we treat our customers.

 Long-term solutions require so much more